 The Care Profiling Study was jointly commissioned by the Department for Constitutional Affairs (now known as the Ministry of Justice) and the Department of Education and Skills (now known as the Department for Children, Schools and Families) in September 2006.
 The aim of the project was to provide baseline data on court proceedings for the protection of children brought under the Children Act 1989, s.31.
 The Protocol for Judicial Case Management in Public Law Children Act Cases applied to these proceedings.
 The DfES and DCA, Care Proceedings System Review (2006) had identified limitations in the existing data.

-Judith Masson, Julia Pearce and Kay Bader with Olivia Joyner, Jillian Marsden and David Westlake, School of Law, University of Bristol, Care Profiling Study Report, Ministry of Justice Research Series, 4/08 March 2008 (PDF, 128 pages, 747KB)
+Judith Masson, Julia Pearce and Kay Bader with Olivia Joyner, Jillian Marsden and David Westlake, School of Law, University of Bristol, Care Profiling Study Report (PDF, 746kB), Ministry of Justice Research Series, 4/08 March 2008 (PDF, 128 pages, 747KB)

 The Collaborative Research Events on the Web (CREW) Research Project aimed to improve access to research event content, by creating an architecture for capturing and publishing the scholarly communication that occurs at events like conferences and workshops.
 The project team was drawn from the University of Manchester and University of Bristol, led by Michael Daw at the University of Manchester, and funded by the Joint information Systems Committee (JISC).
 A CREW deliverable was a report written by Andrew Charlesworth and Nikki Rogers (ILRT, Bristol) on the legal and ethical issues raised by the project.